pengyejun/fastapi_migrate/README.md

 Tips:
 -----
 Since fastapi does not provide a command line similar to flask, you need to integrate the command line yourself.
-[How to use] (./examples)
+[How to use](./examples)

 Usage:
 Similar to flask_migrate